-Frida Escobedo designs enclosed courtyard for the Serpentine Pavilion 2018
+Mexican architect Frida Escobedo on her Serpentine Pavilion 2018

-She's young, she's cool and she's the first woman to design the Pavilion since the late, great Zaha Hadid: here's what to expect from Mexican architect Frida Escobedo
+She's young, she's cool and she's the first woman to design the Pavilion since the late, great Zaha Hadid.
+Frida Escobedo talks inspirations, cross-pollination and women in architecture today

-The list of global starchitects who have designed for the Serpentine is phenomenal, and includes Francis Kéré, Daniel Libeskind, Frank Gehry and Jean Nouvel as well as the artist Ai Weiwei.
+The big names she is referring to are her seventeen prestigious and internationally acclaimed predecessors, including Francis Kéré, Daniel Libeskind, Frank Gehry and Jean Nouvel, as well as the artist Ai Weiwei.
 Since Hadid's inaugural project in 2000, the Serpentine Pavilion has been an annual commission, and a highlight of London’s art and design calendar.
 It has also resulted in some of the most ambitious and creative architectural structures that London has seen, and each year we have come to expect the boundaries to be pushed back that little bit more.

-Visitors are invited to use the pavilion in different ways, with it providing shelter from the summer heat – or, of course, the rain.
-The space will also be transformed into a venue for the Serpentine's annual programme of experimental interdisciplinary evenings, Park Nights, showcasing a series of new commissions by emerging artists, Park Nights.
+Over the summer visitors are invited to use the pavilion in different ways, with it providing shelter from the summer heat – or, of course, the rain.
+The space will also be transformed into a venue for the Serpentine's annual series of commissions by emerging artists, Park Nights.
 For more information on the Serpentine Park Nights programme, click here.